Spotlight: Montecito's Business Development Team

 About Montecito Medical

-Montecito Medical is one of the nation’s largest privately held companies specializing in healthcare-related real estate acquisitions and funding the development of medical real estate.
-Montecito is a leading resource for both medical real estate owners and healthcare providers seeking to monetize or expand their holdings.
-Since 2006, it has completed transactions across the United States involving more than $5 billion in medical real estate.
-Headquartered in Nashville, TN, Montecito has been named as a “key influencer in healthcare real estate” for four consecutive years by GlobeSt.com and the editors of Real Estate Forum.
-Chip Conk, the company’s CEO, was named Healthcare Real Estate Executive of the Year for 2021 by Healthcare Real Estate Insights.
-For more information about Montecito Medical, please visit www.montecitomac.com.
+Montecito Medical is one of the nation’s largest privately held companies specializing in healthcare-related real estate acquisitions and partnering with physicians and developers to fund development of medical real estate.
+The company also supports providers with a suite of AI-powered technology solutions that increase revenues, reduce costs and build physician wealth.
+Since 2006, Montecito has completed transactions involving more than $5 billion in medical real estate.
+Headquartered in Nashville, TN, the company has been named for five consecutive years as a “key influencer in healthcare real estate” by GlobeSt.com and the editors of Real Estate Forum.
+For more information, please visit www.montecitomac.com.